MRCGP & GP Training

 - In the General Practice Setting: clinical and NON-clinical staff (eg reception staff) will be asked to rate you.
 However, only clinical staff will be asked to rate you in terms of both boxes (attitudes & clinical ability); non-clinical staff will only rate you for box 1 (attitudes)

-Our guidance is quite simple really.
-Read, familiarise and make sure you understand all the behavioural markers for the the two boxes above.
-Try and alter your attitude and behaviour to fit in with box 1; if you do this from your heart, you’ll be a great GP.
+- Our guidance is quite simple really.
+Read, familiarise and make sure you understand all the behavioural markers for the the two boxes (clinical and non-clinical) above.
+Try and aspire to doing the things in the two boxes.
+Identify what you need to work on and try improving it from your heart.

-Please download, read and use the practical resources in the download box above: this will take the headache out of organising the MSF.
+- Please download, read and use the practical MSF resources in the DOWNLOADS section above: this will take the headache out of organising the MSF.
 It’s been written by trainees based on their experience.
 Take this opportunity and learn from them.